shoniko/chromium/docs/code_reviews.md

     discourage people from sending reviews, including writing "slow" or "emeritus" after your name.

-Seldom-updated directories may have exceptions.
-Directories in `third_party` should list those most familiar with the library.
+Seldom-updated directories may have exceptions to the "substantiality" and "recency" requirements.
+Directories in `third_party` should list those most familiar with the library, regardless of how often the code is updated.

 ## TBR ("To Be Reviewed")